ScorpionBytes/h3-cli/README.md

 To create a custom op template, walk through the _Run a Pentest_ modal until you see the option to customize the pentest configuration.
 The op template can be created without actually running the pentest.

-To schedule a pentest using the default op template with Intelligent Scope:
+To schedule a pentest using the default op template and Intelligent Scope:

 ```shell
 h3 schedule-pentest